 Reference to our school behaviour policy and if relevant a child's behavioural objectives in their IEP is essential.
-Teaching a child self-discipline and motivation is central towards successful progress and achievement in all learning, throughout the school day, which is relevant to both structured and non-structured situations.
+Teaching a child selfdiscipline and motivation is central towards successful progress and achievement in all learning, throughout the school day, which is relevant to both structured and non-structured situations.

-Nurturing within all learners good working habits and dispositions for learning which include the attributes of attention to task, concentration and task completion, self-discipline, co-operation and motivation skills is central.
+Nurturing within all learners good working habits and dispositions for learning which include the attributes of attention to task, concentration and task completion, self discipline, co-operation and motivation skills is central.

-Mrs P J Derries Headteacher Mr Robert Curry Chair of Governors
+Mrs P J Derries Headteacher Mr Robert Curry Governor